say2joe/ember-contact/README.md

 1. Validation rules may be much simpler
 2. Contacts do not need to be stored in localStorage -- we can start with a fresh contact list every page load
 3. The loading animation has been removed
+4. The relative paths have been updated to work both with and without a localhost / server address (file: works now).